1885 - 1889

 During his campaign for his second term he ran against Harrison.
 Harrison's wife Caroline Scott Harrison died during the campaign.
 Harrison stopped campaigning.
 Cleveland stopped also.

-Cleveland easily won his second election (see below).
-He won by a third of a million popular votes and had 277 electoral votes to Harrison;s 145.
+Cleveland easily won the election 1892 .
+He won by a third of a million popular votes and had 277 electoral votes to Harrison's 145.

 Grover Cleveland was the first president to have a child born in the White House.
 The Baby Ruth candy bar was named for her.
 The candy bars are still sold today.